* U.S. retail sales data, Boston Fed conference in spotlight

 * Expectations of December Fed hike lift greenback

-LONDON, Oct 14 The dollar rose on Friday,
+TOKYO, Oct 14 The dollar rose on Friday, on

-as investors await U.S. retail sales data and remarks from
+investors awaited U.S. retail sales data and remarks from

 Federal Reserve officials that could cement expectations of a